ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/jahy-sama-wa-kujikenai/+article.md

 ---
 date: "2020"
 released: "2021-08-01"
-title:en: The Great Jahy Will Not Be Defeated!
+title: The Great Jahy Will Not Be Defeated!
 romaji: Jahy-sama wa Kujikenai!
 genres: [comedy, supernatural, shounen]
 completed: 20/20